 What this Means for Buying Lenses

-On a Canon camera, you should know that a full frame EF lens will work on any EF-S crop sensor body; however, the reverse is not true.
-EF-S lenses do not work on full frame Canon bodies.
+On a Canon camera, you should know that a full-frame EF lens will work on any EF-S crop sensor body.

 Hhowever, the reverse is not true.
 EF-S lenses do not work on full-frame Canon bodies.

 In the Nikon system, both crop sensor DX lenses and full-frame FX lenses will function on crop or full-frame bodies.